avl/noatun/docs/docs.md

 ### Inhibiting a message from being applied

 Since messages have access to their id when being applied, it is possible to maintain a set of 'inhibited' messages.
-A [`Message::apply`] implementation can then check if it has been inhibited before executing the bulk of its body.
+A [`crate::prelude::Message::apply`] implementation can then check if it has been inhibited before executing the bulk of its body.

 Separate 'inhibit' messages can then be defined, that add to the set of inhibited